Skip to Content

 Around 4-5 years

-Now that you have a quick list of some types of chains based on the qualities and lifespan, let’s get more into it and talk about the different chain types.
-First, let’s make a classification of chains based on the cutter type.
+Now that you have a quick list of some types of chains based on their qualities and lifespan let’s get more into them and talk about the different chain types.
+First, let’s classify chains based on the cutter type.

 Full-Chisel Cutters: